renoki-co/cashier-register/README.md

 ```

 ## Preparing the model

+For billables, you should follow the installation instructions given with Cashier for Paddle or Cashier for Stripe.

 This package already sets the custom `Subscription` model.
 In case you want to add more functionalities to the Subscription model, make sure you extend accordingly from these models: